freemn-del/freemn-del.github.io/index.md

 **`Bluebugging`**
    - Gaining control over the device via Bluetooth

+**`BlueBorne`**
+- This Attack is performed on Bluetooth connections to gain access and take full control of the target device.

 **`Btlejacking`**

 Detrimental to BLE (Bluetooth low energy) devices, it is used to bypass security mechanisms and listen to information being shared.

-A `BlueBorne` attack is performed on Bluetooth connections to gain access and take full control of the target device

 ### Btlejacking Using BtleJack